LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: Introduction

 \section{Introduction}

-Computational narrative analysis lies at the intersection of natural language processing and literary studies, aiming to represent the complex phenomena of storytelling in structured, analyzable forms~\cite{mani2022computational,lakoff2010toward,bal2009narratology}.
-While human meaning-making is articulated through language, in literary narratives, this articulation goes beyond simple action sequences~\cite{bruner1991narrative,herman2011basic}.
-Authors deliberately orchestrate events to externalize perceptions, intentions, and mental states, creating a specific rhythm of experience~\cite{zunshine2006we,genette1980narrative}.
-Accordingly, narrative events are not functional equivalents; they are organized to serve distinct structural roles~\cite{barthes1975introduction,chatman1978story}.
-Capturing these differences is central to modeling the pacing and tension~\cite{brewer1982stories} that distinguish compelling literature from mere coherence.
+Computational narrative analysis lies at the intersection of natural language processing and literary studies, aiming to represent the complex phenomena of storytelling in structured, analyzable forms~\cite{DBLP:series/synthesis/2013Mani,DBLP:conf/aaaifs/LakoffN10,Bal1986NarratologyIT}.
+While human meaning-making is articulated through language, in literary narratives, this articulation goes beyond simple action sequences~\cite{Bruner1991TheNC,Herman2009BasicEO}.
+Authors deliberately orchestrate events to externalize perceptions, intentions, and mental states, creating a specific rhythm of experience~\cite{Zunshine2006WhyWR,Genette1980NarrativeD}.
+Accordingly, narrative events are not functional equivalents; they are organized to serve distinct structural roles~\cite{Barthes1975AnIT,Chatman1979StoryAD}.
+Capturing these differences is central to modeling the pacing and tension~\cite{Brewer1982StoriesAT} that distinguish compelling literature from mere coherence.

-Existing approaches primarily focus on extending story length while preserving logical consistency~\cite{yi2025score,park2024longstory,xia2025storywriter}, but such expansion in scale does not yield a commensurate improvement in the actual reading experience.
-Recent empirical studies~\cite{tian2024large,wang2025towards} reveal systematic differences between human and model narratives at the level of global story shape.
-As shown in Figure~\ref{intro_comparsion}, human-authored stories exhibit diverse arc types and sustained fluctuations in tension, whereas model-generated narratives tend to follow uniformly positive and low-variance trajectories.
-These disparities point to a structural deficiency in how models conceptualize and execute the global arc of a story compared to humans.
+Existing approaches primarily focus on extending story length while preserving logical consistency~\cite{DBLP:journals/corr/abs-2503-23512,DBLP:conf/pakdd/ParkYJ24,DBLP:conf/cikm/XiaPQ0L0W25}, but such expansion in scale does not yield a commensurate improvement in the actual reading experience.
+Recent empirical studies~\cite{tian-etal-2024-large-language,DBLP:conf/acl/Wang0H025} reveal systematic differences between human and model narratives at the level of global story shape.
+As shown in Figure~\ref{intro_comparsion}, the vertical axis tracks the protagonist's fortune from bad to good, and the horizontal axis tracks narrative progression from beginning to end.
+Human-authored stories are distributed across more diverse arc types, whereas model-generated narratives cluster around more uniformly positive and less inflected trajectories, with turning points tending to occur earlier in the story.
+This pattern suggests that current models still underdevelop major setbacks and climactic progression, yielding flatter pacing and weaker suspense than human-authored narratives.